Project Updates

 South 21st Street Complete Green Street Project

-However, after careful review, the overall cost of the project was found to be unfeasible.
+After careful review, the overall cost of the project was found to be unfeasible.
 In response, the Department of Mobility and Infrastructure (DOMI) is now leading a revised streetscape project focused on enhancing safety and accessibility for all modes of transportation.
-The updated plan will preserve key elements of the green street design and reflect community priorities, but will emphasize surface-level improvements like improved pedestrian crossings, safer multimodal movement, continuous sidewalks, and basic street furniture, rather than underground stormwater management, large-scale green infrastructure, or new lighting.
+The updated plan will preserve key elements of the green street design and reflect community priorities, but will emphasize surface-level improvements like improved pedestrian crossings, safer multimodal movement, continuous sidewalks, and basic street furniture, rather than underground stormwater management, large-scale green infrastructure, and new lighting.

 Project Goals